International Day of Zero Tolerance for Female Genital Mutilation

 • Vaginal problems (discharge, itching, bacterial vaginosis, and other infections),

-• Menstrual problems (e.g., painful menstruations, difficulty in passing menstrual blood),
+• Menstrual issues (e.g., painful menstruations, difficulty in passing menstrual blood),

 • Keloid formation on the scar tissue,

-• Sexual problems (e.g., pain during intercourse, decreased satisfaction),
+• Sexual issues (e.g., pain during intercourse, decreased satisfaction),

-• Increased risk of childbirth complications (e.g., perineal tear, difficult or prolonged labor, Increased rate of cesarean section and postpartum hemorrhage, increased need for newborn resuscitation),
+• Increased risk of childbirth complications (e.g., perineal tear, difficult or prolonged labour, Increased rate of cesarean section and postpartum haemorrhage, increased need for newborn resuscitation),

 FAQS